davchez/Data-Analysis-of-Substantially-Small-Data-Sets/README.md

-# Data Analysis of Substantially-Small Data Sets (2020-2021)
+# Bootstrap Analysis of Substantially-Small Data Sets (2020-2021)
 _David Sanchez, davids1lite@gmail.com, high school-level project; Salk Institute for Biological Studies_

-R program that analyzes sinusoidal trends in 6 substantially small data sets by [bootstrapping](#bootstrap-explanation,-details-of-6-data-sets) 216 data points to generate 36,000 new data points to artifically create a Gaussian/normal distribution for a more accurate approximation of any hidden trend.
+R program that analyzes sinusoidal trends in [6 substantially small data sets](#Further-details-of-6-data-sets) by [bootstrapping](#Basic-bootstrap-analysis-explanation) 216 data points to generate 36,000 new data points to artifically create a Gaussian/normal distribution for a more accurate approximation of any hidden trend.

 - Each set contains 6 data point "ranges", with each range containing 6 possible data points.
 Random selection (bootstrap generation) is performed upon each of these ranges to generate 6 points for analysis.
 - Bootstraps each data set 1,000 times to simulate a normal/Gaussian distribution containing 6,000 new data points total per set for a total of 36,000 new data points